daniela-codes/daniela-codes/README.md

 ```
 Besides programming, I love to learn languages by myself: English, 日本語 and sometimes German. 📖
-I'm really into drawing, music, reading books and watching anime ✨
+I'm really into drawing, movies, reading books and watching anime ✨
 ```
 ## Skills